TO THE MEMBERS

 There are no significant and material orders passed by the Regulators/Courts that wouldimpact the going concern status of the company and its future operations.

-During the year the Company has not accepted deposits from the Shareholders andothers and has complied with the provisions of Section 73 of the Companies Act 2013 andthe Rules made thereunder.
+During the year your Company has not accepted deposits from the shareholders andothers and has complied with the provisions of Section 73 of the Companies Act 2013 andthe Rules made thereunder.

 DIRECTORS' RESPONSIBILITY STATEMENT U/S 134(5) OF THE COMPANIES ACT 2013

 Pursuant to the provisions of Section 134(5) of Companies Act 2013 as amended withrespect to the Directors' Responsibility Statement it is hereby confirmed that:

 1) In the preparation of the accounts for the financial year ended March 31 2022 theapplicable Accounting Standards have been followed along with proper explanation relatingto material departures;

 2) The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2022 and of theprofit and loss of the Company for the year ended March 31 2022;

 3) The Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 4) The Directors have prepared the annual accounts for the financial year ended March31 2022 on a going concern basis;